EXCELLING AT CUSTOMER SATISFACTION SINCE 1992

 - Kitchen floors experience the most traffic in a home.
 Place an area rug in front of the kitchen sink and stove.
 Shake out or vacuum the rugs frequently.

 - When moving heavy furniture, protect wood flooring by slipping a piece of cloth or blanket under the legs.

 - Do not use wax, oil soap, or other household cleaners.

 - Finally, urethane finishes eventually will show wear patterns from surface scratching.
-When high traffic area begin to look dull it is time to recoat or restore the finish.
-Call our company for free evaluation of condition of your floor.
+When high traffic areas begin to look dull, it is time to recoat or restore the finish.
+Call our company for a free evaluation of the condition of your floor.

 The recommendations made here are not intended to endorse specific products or brands but to serve as general guidelines in the selection and use of floor maintenance materials.
 Except for any directions on using water on wood, wherever our guidelines vary from a product's label instructions, always follow the label.